Top 10 Skills for a Security Manager in 2024

 5. Sustainability in Security Practices

-Sustainability is ever more important, and this is no different in security practices.
-Eco-friendly security technologies, such as solar-powered surveillance cameras and energy-efficient lighting, are being adopted to reduce the environmental impact of security operations.
+Sustainability matters more than ever, and security practices are no exception.
+Organizations are adopting eco-friendly security technologies like solar-powered surveillance cameras and energy-efficient lighting to lower the environmental impact of their security operations.

 Conclusion